-- La Solanilla, Spain: In the process of evaluation with suppliers innovative techniques such as the treatment of modules to reduce the level of dirt, as well as the treatment of roads to reduce dust levels. - Al Safawi, Jordan: We manage wastewater on-site with care, storing it in septic tanks and ensuring proper disposal (15 m was disposed of during the reporting period).
+- La Solanilla, Spain: In the process of evaluation with suppliers innovative techniques such as the treatment of modules to reduce the level of dirt, as well as the treatment of roads to reduce dust levels

+- Al Safawi, Jordan: We manage wastewater on-site with care, storing it in septic tanks and ensuring proper disposal (15 m3 was disposed of during the reporting period).
 When the tanks are full, a licensed company approved by city authorities collects the wastewater.
-Records of all collections are kept at the plant. - Potosí, Mexico: The water is primarily used f or washing panels.
+Records of all collections are kept at the plant.

+- Potosí, Mexico: The water is primarily used for washing panels.
 It is mixed only with cleaning powder to remove dirt, with no added chemicals.

+- 5. Positive social impact

+- 5.1.
+Easing access to energy

+- 5.2.
+Social investment plans

+- 5.2.1 Donations and Sponsorships

+- 5.2.2 Community Investment Fund

+- 5.2.3 Promotion of Local Employment

+- 5.2.4 Community Support Program

+- 5.2.5 Internships and Educational Support

+- 5.2.6 Future agreements developed during 2024

+- 5.3 Community engagement

+- 5.3.1.
+Impact assessments

+- 5.3.2.
+Community engagement and consultation with indigenous communities

+- 5.3.3 Protection of cultural heritage

-Positive social impact
+5. Positive social impact